Analysis | McEnany’s defense of Trump misleading the public on the coronavirus: Trump doesn’t mislead the public

 At another point, she tried to defend Trump’s repeated insistence that the virus would simply disappear at some point.

 It’s not a fact.
 The 1918 Spanish influenza, for example, still circulates.
-This isn’t simply an academic issue; Trump and McEnany are trying to defend his efforts to downplay the pandemic by asserting that he was only saying that it would go away at some point.
+This isn’t simply an academic issue; Trump and McEnany are trying to defend his efforts to play down the pandemic by asserting that he was saying only that it would go away at some point.
 But even that isn’t necessarily the case.

-To hear McEnany tell it, Trump wasn’t trying to downplay anything anyway.
+To hear McEnany tell it, Trump wasn’t trying to minimize anything anyway.

 “The president never downplayed the virus,” she said Wednesday.
 “Once again, the president expressed calm.”